-Serbia mining: Coal homogenization project, Mibrag and RWE manage the training in Mining Basin Kolubara1.
-January 2015. / Mining
+Serbia mining: Coal homogenization project, Mibrag and RWE manage the training in Mining Basin Kolubara, Mining

 The training plan is prepared by the consultants from the German mines “Mibrag” and RWE, in accordance with the requirements of KfW Bank, which funds a part of this project.
 Special focus will be aimed at the “Environmental Management System”.